Information for Ukrainian refugees

 Payment of the living allowance

-If you do not have a suitable bank account to which we can transfer the living allowance, we will send you a prepaid payment card to which the amount will be credited on the first Tuesday or Thursday of the month.
+If you do not have a suitable bank account to which we can transfer the living allowance, we will send you a temporary prepaid payment card to which the amount will be credited on the first Tuesday or Thursday of the month.
 You should open a personal bank account as soon as possible.
 The living allowance for underage children will be transferred to the parent or carer.

 Using the prepaid payment card